abbreviatedman/node-express-mongodb-unit-03-mongodb/3b-mongodb-crud/readme.md

 npm install
 ```

-Now it's time to test that the server is running:
+Now it's time to test that the server can run:

 - Use `node index.js` in the terminal.
 - `"server is on port 3000..."` should show up in the terminal if dependencies were installed